Securing Harc’s Future with Endowment Support

 Established in 1989, Harc’s Endowment Fund is a vehicle for sustaining our programs, family support services and advocacy in perpetuity.
 It’s a way to make certain that Harc and the important work we do continues, not only for those who depend on us today, but for those who will need us in future generations.
 Harc’s Endowment Fund enables us to provide innovative and comprehensive programs and services throughout the generations.

 - Harc’s Special Named Funds: Harc offers the opportunity to create a special named fund with a contribution of $5,000.00 or more, which may be paid over two years.
 Funds may be named in honor of individuals, families, civic organizations, businesses, schools, or other groups.
 Named funds can be unrestricted or donor designated for a special purpose.
-If you are interested in establishing a special named fund, please contact Maureen Madden, Director of Development & Donor Relations at (860) 218-6048 email@example.com.
+If you are interested in establishing a special named fund, please contact Maureen Madden, VP of Marketing and Development at (860) 218-6048 email@example.com.

 - Planned Giving: Harc’s planned giving programs are an important part of our long-term stability.
 A planned gift to Harc will reflect your charitable intent, give you the opportunity to establish your personal legacy, and help to shape the future of Harc, all at the same time.
 Most importantly, you will know that you’re supporting an organization you care about… for generations to come.